CEW Call for Nominations for the Dr. Richard Playle Awards for Outstanding BSc and MSc Theses in Ecotoxicology

-Please note that Playle Award winners will not be eligible to receive ATW student presentation awards for presentations on their thesis material.
+Please note that Playle Award winners will not be eligible to receive CEW student presentation awards for presentations on their thesis material.

 Selection of Award Recipients:

-Selection of recipients will be made by a committee of three judges chosen from among past, present and future ATW organizing committee members.
+Selection of recipients will be made by a committee of three judges chosen from among past, present and future CEW organizing committee members.
 Awards will be made annually if qualified applicants are identified.

 In each of the two categories (BSc and MSc), theses will be judged on the:

 - Quality of the applicant, as reflected in their CV (30%).

 Specifically, judges will assess each nomination by considering the following criteria: